abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

    ![](media/Ex3-8.png)

-2. Click on the AKS cluster to view details such as Kubernetes version.
+2. Click on the AKS cluster to view details such as the Kubernetes version.
 "Status" may show connecting for some time while the cluster fully connects to Azure.

      ![](media/aksoverview.png)

 ## Task 4: Connecting to the Azure Local AKS

-1. From your jumpVM, open Powershell and run the following command, using the name of your localBox resource group.
+1. From your jumpVM, open PowerShell and run the following command, using the name of your localBox resource group.

-   >Note: Powershell ISE will not work as it may need some inputs while executing the command.
+   >Note: PowerShell ISE will not work as it may need some inputs while executing the command.

     ```
     az extension add -n connectedk8s